dsccommunity/xWordPress/README.md

 # Please review the note about the FQDN variable and
 # about the URLs, they may need to be updated.
 # ********* NOTE ***********
-# If you are not targetting the local machine,
+# If you are not targeting the local machine,
 # or this does not resolve to the correct FQDN for the machine
 # Update this to the FQDN of the target machine
 # **************************